DiamondLightSource/volume-segmantics/README.md

 The file `2d_model_train_settings.yaml` can be edited in order to change training parameters such as number of epochs, loss functions, evaluation metrics and also model and encoder architectures.
 The file `2d_model_predict_settings.yaml` can be edited to change parameters such as the prediction "quality" e.g "low" quality refers to prediction of the volume segmentation by taking images along a single axis (images in the (x,y) plane).
 For "medium" and "high" quality, predictions are done along 3 axes and in 12 directions (3 axes, 4 rotations) respectively, before being combined by maximum probability.

 ### For training a 2d model on a 3d image volume and corresponding labels
 Run the following command.
-Input files can be in HDF5 or multipage TIFF format.
+Input files can be in HDF5 or multi-page TIFF format.

 ```shell
 model-train-2d --data path/to/image/data.h5 --labels path/to/corresponding/segmentation/labels.h5